haskus/haskus-manual/source/system/discussion/building.rst

 Our approach allows us to quickly have a working prototype that can be tested in an emulated environment (e.g., with ``QEMU``).
-Especially with the :ref:`haskus-system-build <haskus-system-build-tool>` that automatizes all of the building steps.
+Especially with the `haskus-system-build <haskus-system-build-tool>` that automatizes all of the building steps.

 .. note::